 How to Install Return Ducts

 - Calculate the amount of return air needed.
-A target value for return capacity is two times the volume of the total supply air with an airflow velocity within the return at less than 500 feet per minute and the net free area of the grille sized 1.5 times the cross-sectional area of the return duct (Burdick 2011).
-ENERGY STAR recommends that returns provide 1 square inch of free area opening per 1 CFM of supply air, or achieve a rater-measured pressure differential <= 3 Pa with respect to the main body of the house when bedroom doors are closed and the air handler is operating.
+A target value for return capacity is two times the volume of the total supply air with an airflow velocity within the return of less than 500 feet per minute and the net free area of the grille sized 1.5 times the cross-sectional area of the return duct (Burdick 2011).
+ENERGY STAR requires that returns achieve a rater-measured pressure differential ≥ -3 Pascals and ≤ +3 Pascals (0.012 inch water column) with respect to the main body of the house when bedroom doors are closed and the air handler is operating on the highest design fan speed.
+A Rater-measured pressure differential of ≥ -5 Pascals and ≤ +5 Pascals (0.020 inch water column) is acceptable for rooms with a design airflow ≥150 cfm.
 The bedrooms can be pressure-balanced using any combination of transfer grilles, jump ducts, dedicated return ducts, and/or undercut doors.